Partial reopening of some resident services

 The City of Saint-Lambert will keep residents informed as other services become available.

 The City of Saint-Lambert has decided to suspend several scheduled activities.
-We are monitoring the situation and will keep you informed of any developments.

 Visit saint-lambert.ca/en/calendar for updates.